Julie-Odhiambo/8Week-SQL-Challenge/README.md

 ## [8 Week SQL Challenge](https://8weeksqlchallenge.com/getting-started/)
-This repository contains solutions for the 8 case studies in [#8WeekSQLChallenge.](https://8weeksqlchallenge.com/getting-started/)
+This repository contains my approach, using PostgreSQL, to the 8 case studies in [#8WeekSQLChallenge.](https://8weeksqlchallenge.com/getting-started/)

 ## 📚Table of Contents: